particle-iot/docs/src/content/en/photon/modes.md

 1. Hold down BOTH buttons
 2. Release only the RST button, while holding down the MODE button.
-3. Wait for the LED to start flashing green (it will flash purple and yellow first)
+3. Wait for the LED to start flashing green (it will flash magenta and yellow first)
 6. Release the MODE button